layrjs/layr/website/frontend/public/docs/v2/reference/component-express-middleware-7KGBerWY9jB9r9eOjwLmPq.immutable.md

 #### Usage

-Call the [`serveComponent()`](https://layrjs.com/docs/v2/reference/component-express-middleware#serve-component-function) function to create a middleware for your Express application.
+Call the [`serveComponent()`](https://layrjs.com/docs/v2/reference/component-express-middleware#serve-component-function) function to create a middleware for your Express app.

 **Example:**